kfigiela/kfigiela.github.io/_posts/2014-11-07-using-native-os-x-nat-with-virutalbox.md

 ```

 Then you may enable `bootpd` with `sudo /bin/launchctl load -w /System/Library/LaunchDaemons/bootps.plist`.
 To disable just replace `load` with `unload` in the command.

-### Add host-only network to VMs

-This should be quite straightforward, simply add host-only network to your VMs and run DHCP client or set static ip from chosen network

 ### Set static MAC-based DHCP IP addresses (optional)